-Graduate students and new admits to any business graduate programs are encouraged to apply for one of the College of Business Graduate Scholarships.
+Graduate students and new admits to any business graduate programs may qualify for one of the College of Business Graduate Scholarships.
 Each year the College of Business Scholarship Committee awards a number of scholarships to graduate business majors.
 Awards are made on an academic-year basis and cover the fall and spring semesters.
-To be eligible for an award, you must be a degree-seeking student in a master’s-level program in the College of Business and enrolled in no fewer than six credit hours.* The scholarship application is now open, and the deadline to apply is April 1, annually.
+To be eligible for an award, you must be a degree-seeking student in a master’s-level program in the College of Business and enrolled in no fewer than six credit hours*

 Scholarship awards are for the academic year and are distributed in two equal installments, one at the beginning of the fall semester and one at the beginning of the spring semester.